-From Jennifer McGavin:
+By Jennifer McGavin:

 My life in Germany led me towards a heightened awareness of cultural differences, in both foods and traditions.
 Even their nouvelle-cuisine makes use of traditional German ingredients, such as parsley root, salsify or nettles.
 In Germany, family culture is very tight, and food is a large part of the culture.
 I enjoyed my time there very much because of it.
 I love to cook German food in the US because it reminds me of my time in Europe, and I am very honored to be able to share it with you.